Orckestra/orc-shared/docs/infrastructure.md

 ### Content utilities

 `insertIcons(svgString)` takes a string of SVG, parses it and inserts it into the body of the DOM.
 It is useful for adding dynamically and/or statically imported icon sheets (i.e. collections of `<symbol>` tags) to the site, as Webpack will provide the string content of imported SVG files.
 If the imported SVG is malformed, no SVG will be injected.
 If the SVG contains non-`<symbol>` SVG, behavior is undefined but likely shows the SVG in a non-useful way.

-### Utilities for `styled-components`

-`getThemeProp(path, defaultValue)` will return a prop function (suitable for use in a styled-components template string) that finds the value indicated by `path` (an array of strings), or returns `defaultValue` if that fails.
-Both `defaultValue` and elements of `path` may be prop functions themselves.

-`ifFlag(flag, thenVal, elseVal)` returns a prop function that checks if a prop of name `flag` is true, and returns `thenVal` if it is, `elseVal` if it is not.
-Both of the value parameters may be prop functions.

-`switchEnum(propName, cases)` returns a prop function that will fetch a value (including functions) based on a property. `propName` defines the name of the property to select by, `cases` should be a key/value object.
-The `'default'` key is used if no key is matched.

 ### API utilities